<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Less than 15 years of service: Surviving Spouse Annuity

-2. Your spouse may commence their benefit at anytime from age 50-65 (based on your age), and is subject to early commencement penalties for terminees.
+2. Your spouse may commence their benefit at any time from age 50-65 (based on your age), and is subject to early commencement penalties for terminees.

 15 Years of service or more: Death Benefit Pension

-1. Calculated as if you retired on your date of death and elected the lump sum option (Subject to early commencement penalties depending on age at death).
+1. Calculated as if you retired on your date of death and elected the lump sum option (subject to early commencement penalties, depending on age at death).

 2. Payable to beneficiary designated on "Special Beneficiary Designation Form" (found on HR intranet).
 Spousal consent required for non-spouse beneficiary and must be updated at age 35.